 So where is BCP found – and how do we get it?

 While BCP is found in cannabis and other oils such as clove, black pepper, hops, and melissa, it is not the best source.
-The oil with the highest concentration of BCP by far is from copaiba (CO-PAW-EE-BAH), which is a tree found in the Amazon rainforest of South America.
+The oil with the highest concentration of BCP by far is from copaiba (CO-PIE-EE-BAH), which is a tree found in the Amazon rainforest of South America.
 The sap from the copaiba tree is used to make copaiba oil, an essential oil that has a concentration of about 55% BCP – much more than any other source.

 Copaiba oil also has other terpenes and compounds which have health benefits, including alpha-humulene, alpha-copaene, alpha-bergamotene, and beta-bisabolene.
 These other terpenes have also been shown to have anti-cancer, anti-inflammatory, anti-bacterial, appetite suppressant, and pain relieving properties.